jonifen/jonifen-web/content/blog/post/2015/mcafee-mobile-security.md

-+++
+---
-author = "Jon"
+author: "Jon"
-date = "2015-06-06T08:26:00Z"
+date: "2015-06-06T08:26:00Z"
-description = "About a fortnight ago, I changed to an android handset after having iPhones for the last 4 years.
+description: "About a fortnight ago, I changed to an android handset after having iPhones for the last 4 years.
 I had decided on an LG G3 which turns out to come preinstalled with McAfee Mobile Security...
 Which is fine...
-Or would be if it worked properly." tags = ["mobilephones", "techsupport"] title = "McAfee Mobile Security" type = "post"
+Or would be if it worked properly."

-+++
+tags: ["mobilephones", "techsupport"]
+title: "McAfee Mobile Security"
+type: "post"

+---

 About a fortnight ago, I changed to an android handset after having iPhones for the last 4 years.
 I had decided on an LG G3 which turns out to come preinstalled with McAfee Mobile Security...
 Which is fine...
 Or would be if it worked properly.